junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-17-SPN-Business-line.md

 **Meaning:**

-n. (or *line of business*) A **line of business** is a general classification of business used by the insurance industry, such as fire, commercial, personal, auto, or residence. (*from Collins dictionary*)
+n. (or *line of business*) A **line of business** is a general classification of business used by the insurance industry, such as fire, commercial, personal, auto, or residence. (*from Collins Dictionary*)

 a particular kind of product or merchandise (*from WordNet 3.0 by Princeton University*)